 - Your Android software is updated to the latest version.
 Check for software updates by tapping Settings > About Phone or About Device > Android Version.

-- Bluetooth is enabled in Android settings and the Fitbit app.
-To check Bluetooth connectivity in the Fitbit app, click your menu button and choose Device Settings.
+- Bluetooth is enabled on your Android device and the Fitbit app.
+To check Bluetooth connectivity in the Fitbit app, tap the menu button in the top left corner, tap Devices, and verify that Bluetooth is turned on.

 - Your Android device is not managing multiple Bluetooth connections at the same time.
 For more information, see The Fitbit app for Android is interfering with my other Bluetooth devices.